General Rebate Program

 The following actions are NOT eligible for the 2025 rebate program: weed whacking, tree removal, slash chipping/removal, applying fire retardant stain or paint to fences, planting vegetation, or enclosing spaces under decks.

-2. You complete the eligible mitigation activities and *submit your before/after pictures and any receipts, itemized invoices, and/or time logs for verification and approval.
+2. You complete the eligible mitigation activities and *submit your before/after pictures and any receipts, itemized invoices, and/or time logs for verification and approval by Oct.
+31, 2025.
 Please allow 2-4 weeks for verification and approval of your rebate claim.

 *If you plan to do more than one of the eligible mitigation activities, you must submit them all on the same claim under one application.
 Please do not submit them as separate applications.